« Aircraft »

 500miles

-The Aerocar was a "roadable" airplane certified for use as both a plane and an automobile.
-The prototype was completed in 1949 but not certified by the Civil Aeronautics Administration until 1956.
+The Aerocar was a “roadable” airplane certified for use as both a plane and an automobile.
+The prototype was completed in 1949, but it took until December 1956 for the Civil Aeronautics Administration to certify the novel design.
+Though an ingenious concept, it was unfortunately never a commercial success, with only six units built.
+(A single “non-roadable” version of the vehicle, the Aerocar II, was offered in the 1960s.)

-Of course the most remarkable feature of the Aerocar is its ability to transform from automobile to aircraft -- a process that takes about 15 minutes.
+The most remarkable feature of the Aerocar, of course, is its ability to transform from automobile to aircraft, a process that takes less than 15 minutes.
 The Aerocar can either tow its wings and tail like a trailer, or simply leave them at the airport.
 To get ready for flight, the driver/pilot first connects the driveshaft (flip up the license plate to make the connection) in the tail.
-Then, the wings swing around into position and are pinned into place.
+Then the wings swing around into position and are pinned into place.
 The flight controls -- movable steering wheel and rudder pedals -- slide into place automatically.
-The engine cannot start unless every connection has been properly made, an ingenious safety device.
+The engine cannot start unless every connection has been properly made.